 As a parent and teacher at this school I agree that parents and teachers work closely together to make a difference in the students achievement and attitudes especially in the lower grades (K-5).
 However I believe that the upper grades (6-8) have been neglected greatly.
 First these grade levels are the leaders of the school yet they don't seem to know it or act like it.
 Perhaps a student activities coordinator could help by teaching leadership to 8th graders.
 Other ideas may include a campus beautification project mandatory community service hours volunteering etc. If we put these upper grades into positions of leadership and let them say announcements in the morning let them take charge of fundraisers for the school put them in a position where the lower grades look up to them see them as role models; I believe they would rise to the occasion and WOW us!
 It's about time for parents and PTO to take a back seat and show the 6-8th graders how to lead the school be responsible for and take care of the school and everyone in it.
 We can't count on Administration to be consistent and reliable so let's look to the students our future!!

 Clifford Elementary School is a public middle school in Redwood City.
-The principal of Clifford Elementary School is Jammie Behrendt, whose e-mail is firstname.lastname@example.org.
-742 children attend Clifford Elementary School and identify mostly as Hispanic; Asian; and White, non-Hispanic.
-27% of the Clifford Elementary School students have "limited English proficiency."
-44% of the 742 students here get reduced lunch prices.
-The ratio of students to teachers at Clifford Elementary School is 18:1.
+The principal of Clifford Elementary School is Jammie Behrendt, who can be contacted at email@example.com.
+742 students go to Clifford Elementary School and identify as Hispanic; Asian; and White, non-Hispanic.
+27% of the Clifford Elementary School students are "limited in English proficiency."
+44% of the 742 students here are paying reduced lunch prices.
+The student to teacher ratio at Clifford Elementary School is 18:1.
 St. Charles Elementary School is one of the nearest middle schools.